Humanities Department Sketchbook

-In July 2019, the Humanities Department held its Humanities Week, which aimed to increase students’ awareness of global and local issues, cultivate thinking skills and develop perspective-taking through signature events held by the department.
+The Humanities Department held its Humanities Week, which aimed to increase students’ awareness of global and local issues, cultivate thinking skills and develop perspective-taking through signature events held by the department.
 In line with these objectives, an adapted version of WordUP was carried out with our secondary one participants to strengthen their geographical vocabulary and concepts.
 Our secondary Two students immersed themselves in the Southeast Asian historical board-game challenge that solidified concepts and knowledge learnt about early Singapore history.

 A key highlight during the Humanities Week was the partnership with the Central Provident Fund (CPF).
 The interactive digital activities and mini activities in the form of case scenarios presented to Secondary Three students help in bringing greater awareness, address students’ misconceptions and enhance their understanding of the relevance and importance of CPF in their lives.

 An epic conclusion to the Humanities Week was the Humanities Quiz entitled “We are Global citizens” where our graduating students, fuelled with the knowledge and skills attained throughout their secondary school lives, enthusiastically pitted themselves against each other by answering a series of questions across the three core subjects.

 |Our secondary two participants in the historical board game challenge on early Singapore

 Secondary Three students immersed in interactive mini-games through situational context

 |Secondary three participants completing a station during the Humanities amazing race challenge